-a) The card is an ace or a ten
+- a.
+The card is an ace or a ten

-b) The card is black or red
+- b.
+The card is black or red

+- c.
+The card is an ace or a ten or a nine

-d) The card is a black king or a red jack
+- d.
+The card is a black king or a red jack

 If there is more than one object used to generate outcomes then we can draw a table to map out all the possible outcomes.
 The table is called the sample space.